GuanQinG-GitHub/Rotating-Elves/README.md

+# Welcome to the repository hosted by SharpShooters.
-This repository is held to share materials for the project: Rotating Elves
+This repository is hosted for sharing the materials regarding all course projects done by SharpShooters.
+Feel free to download any material interests you!